tweag/lagoon/clients/cmdline/HACKING.md

-# Datalake command-line tool
+# Lagoon command-line tool

-The `datalake` tool makes the functionality of the `datalake-server` REST API available as a command line program.
-It uses the Servant API from `datalake-interface` and the definition of, and parsers for, the command line options.
+The `lagoon` tool makes the functionality of the `lagoon-server` REST API available as a command line program.
+It uses the Servant API from `lagoon-interface` and the definition of, and parsers for, the command line options.